Dynamic Adversarial Attacks on Autonomous Driving Systems: Evaluation

 \textbf{Step 2.} We run robot cars in each scenario to collect synchronized Lidar and image data.
 This dataset is clustered as explained in Section~\ref{sec: dyn-env}.
 The number of clusters hinges on the total distance traversed and the precision of positional estimations.
 For our experiments, we set the cluster count to three.
 We utilize this processed dataset to optimize a set of patches using Algorithm~\ref{alg:patch-train}.
 We set the training epoch at 1000 for each cluster and start with a randomly generated initial patch.
 Concurrently, a static patch is trained across all clusters for an identical epoch count.

-\textbf{Step 3.} After training, we evaluate the effectiveness of the generated patches by the attack success rate on a subset including images captured in a similar environment and background and on a dataset of images with a background that is not in the attack dataset.
+\textbf{Step 3.} After training, we evaluate the effectiveness of the generated patches by the attack success rate in an extensive number of experiments including a similar environment and background and in settings with a background that is not in the attack dataset.
+For each of the sign types, approximately 1000 image frames are evaluated.
 An attack is considered successful if the patch makes the object detector predict a stop sign with confidence greater than 0.5 in place of the original sign.

+We expand our evaluation to include comparisons with methodologies similar to ours, particularly focusing on sticker-based attacks as explained in~\cite{Thys2019}, which represent the closest parallel in existing literature.
+Unlike previous studies where patches are directly attached to the target object, in our approach, the adversarial patch and the target object are positioned separately.
+This unique setup necessitated the optimization of our patches through Equation~\ref{eq: objective} coupled with the consideration of the non-printability score, which is elaborated in~\cite{Thys2019, Sharif2016}.

+Moreover, we conduct experiments in which no patch was displayed to have a benign case.
+Table~\ref{table:attack-success-rate} presents the results of these experiments.